Mixed moduli in 3d N=4 higher-genus quivers: Classes of examples

 In a good theory, this can only be equal to~$1$ if one of the summands vanishes, namely if $\mbf^+=0$ or $\mbf=\mbf^+$.
 Thus, either all components of~$\mbf$ are non-negative, or all are non-positive.

-The $U(N_i)$ traces $\Tr_i(\mbf)$ for $1\leq i\leq\nna$ then have the same sign, all non-negative or all non-positive.
+The $U(n_i)$ traces $\Tr_i(\mbf)$ for $1\leq i\leq\nna$ then have the same sign, all non-negative or all non-positive.
 In addition, the only case where they all vanish is if $\mbf=0$, which does not have dimension~$1$.
-Therefore, every $\Delta(\mbf)=1$ monopole sector has a non-trivial power of at least one magnetic flavour fugacity.\footnote{Incidentally, this proves that the Cartan subalgebra of~$\Gmag$ cannot go beyond the manifest $U(1)_T$ symmetries.} We deduce that monopole sectors cannot contribute to the weight zero subspace of~$\Nst$.
+Therefore, every $\Delta(\mbf)=1$ monopole sector has a non-trivial power of at least one magnetic flavour fugacity.\footnote{Incidentally, this proves that the Cartan subalgebra of~$\Gmag$ cannot go beyond the manifest $U(1)_T$ symmetries, so that we can equivocate between selecting the $w^0$ term and selecting the zero-weight space under~$\Gmag$.} We deduce that monopole sectors cannot contribute to the weight zero subspace of~$\Nst$.

 \paragraph{Almost all vector-hyper combinations factorize.}